shuozhixu/MaterLett_2025/README.md

 Both potential files can be found in this GitHub repository.

-## Build the random structure
+[This paper](https://doi.org/10.1016/j.msea.2021.141253) used an in-house interatomic potential to calculate some properties of Al<sub>_x_</sub>CoCrFeNi, where _x_ varies from 0 to 0.5.
+Please read it.

-Al0.3CoCrFeNi has an FCC lattice, according to [this paper](https://doi.org/10.1016/j.actamat.2022.118600).
+## Random structure

-Build the random structure using Atomsk.
+Al<sub>0.3</sub>CoCrFeNi has an FCC lattice, according to [this paper](https://doi.org/10.1016/j.actamat.2022.118600).

 In this alloy, the CSRO effect has been studied in [a previous paper](https://doi.org/10.1016/j.matdes.2022.111214), so we focus on the random structure.
 Also, the creep temperature is high (973-1033K), at which the CSRO is negligible.

-[This paper](https://doi.org/10.1016/j.msea.2021.141253) used another potential to calculate some properties of this alloy.
-Please read it.
+Random structures can be built using [Atomsk](https://atomsk.univ-lille.fr).

 ## Lattice parameters and elastic constants

 Calculate its lattice parameters and elastic constants at 0 K, 300 K, ..., 1033 K. The last is the maximum temperature used in [the creep experiments](https://doi.org/10.1016/j.actamat.2022.118600).
-You decide what intermediate temperatures you will study, based on the need of CPFEM.

 Follow [a previous GitHub repository](https://github.com/shuozhixu/Modelling_2024).